Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 Here’s how COLAs work:

 The retirement benefits that your retirees receive don’t automatically increase to compensate for inflation.
-This means that your retirees lose buying power as the years go by.
+This means that your retirees lose purchasing power as the years go by.
 Paying for everyday living expenses — such as groceries, housing and transportation — can get increasingly difficult as prices go up.
-Granting your retirees a cost-of-living adjustment (COLA) is a good way to help them maintain their buying power throughout their retirement years.
+Granting your retirees a cost-of-living adjustment (COLA) is a good way to help them maintain their purchasing power throughout their retirement years.
 You can choose either a flat-rate COLA or one that’s based on the Consumer Price Index (CPI).

 The Consumer Price Index for All Urban Consumers (CPI-U) is an index the federal government uses to measure inflation.
-With this type of adjustment, you may choose to increase your retirees’ benefit payments by a percentage based on the increase in the CPI-U. A CPI-based COLA helps restore the lost buying power for each retiree, based on the retiree’s original benefit payment amount and how much inflation has occurred since each retiree started receiving the benefit.
+With this type of adjustment, you may choose to permanently increase your retirees’ benefit payments by a percentage based on the increase in the CPI-U. A CPI-based COLA helps restore the lost purchasing power for each retiree, based on the retiree’s original benefit payment amount and how much inflation has occurred since each retiree started receiving the benefit.

 How COLAs Affect Your Rates